List of The Chosen characters: Philip

 Portrayed by Yoshi Barrigas in seasons 2 and 3 then by Reza Diako starting with season 4, Philip is a former disciple of John the Baptizer and one of the twelve disciples, called apostles, of Jesus.
 He is both a companion of Andrew from his hometown, Bethsaida, and an old friend of Nathanael.
 Alongside Andrew, he is a former comrade of Avner and Nadab.

 Nathanael

 Portrayed by Austin Reed Alleman, Nathanael is a former architect in Caesarea Philippi from Cana and one of the twelve disciples, called apostles, of Jesus.
 He is the son of Talmai and an old friend of Philip.

 Simon Z.

 Portrayed by Alaa Safi, Simon Z. is a former Zealot from Ashkelon and one of the twelve disciples, called apostles, of Jesus.
-He joins the Zealots as a young man after seeing his fellow Jews mistreated by the Romans, particularly his crippled brother Jesse.
-Before leaving, Simon Z. tells Jesse that if he were healed, it would be a sign the Messiah has come.
-Jesus heals Jesse years later, convincing his brother to abandon his part an assassination plot by the Zealots and follow Him.
+He is the brother of Jesse, the healed paralytic at the Pool of Bethesda.

 Joseph Scott Campbell portrays an adolescent Simon Z.

 Judas Iscariot

 Portrayed by Luke Dimyan, Judas Iscariot is a former business apprentice from Kerioth, who is the treasurer and one of the twelve disciples, called apostles, of Jesus.
 He is the son of Simon Iscariot.